Last reviewed on 18 March 2021

 4. See this as an opportunity for growth

 We know it feels like your life is on hold at the moment but this is actually a brilliant opportunity for self-development.
 You might not even realise it but you’re probably becoming more independent and resilient.
 By spending time with your family, you might be getting to know them better and becoming closer.

-A recent survey by The DofE Award found that a quarter (25%) of young people have felt inspired during lockdown.
+A survey by The DofE Award in 2020 found that a quarter (25%) of young people felt inspired during the first COVID-19 lockdown.
 If you’re a budding entrepreneur, why not get that business plan written?
 If you’re hoping to go to university in the future, how about making a start on your personal statement?
 And if you’ve got some time on your hands, could you volunteer for a local community group?

 This is also a great time to learn something new but try not to put too much pressure on yourself.
 Just because your friend has decorated their bedroom, read 10 novels and learnt to play the ukulele in the last few weeks doesn’t mean you have to!

-Read our articles about general advice for children and young people, how to deal with the stress of exam results and how to deal with job and financial uncertainty.
-If you're a student, you might find our podcast with The Student Room and our Q&A about 'end of lockdown' anxiety useful.
+Read our articles about general advice for children and young people, Back to school advice and how to deal with job and financial uncertainty.
+If you're a student, you might find our podcast with The Student Room, our advice about staying mentally healthy at university and our Q&A about 'end of lockdown' anxiety useful.

 We’re doing a short, anonymous survey as we’re keen to ensure that our website meets your needs.